-We promote Personal Development and work to provide opportunities for this our audiences and participants.
+We promote Personal Development and work to provide opportunities for our audiences and participants.

-And we know we cannot achieve our vision alone and so we work in genuine partnership and collaboration with organisations and individuals who share our values and aspirations.
+And we understand we can’t achieve all this alone, so we work in genuine partnership and collaboration with organisations and individuals who share our values and aspirations.

 We work with many partners in the private, public and community sector to develop our artistic programme, promote community participation and engage audiences.
 Our partners range from local government departments, membership organisations and professional bodies to educational institutions, arts organisations, development agencies and community groups.

-If your organisation is interesting in collaborating with 198 please get in touch and tell us more about what you do.
+We also work with like-minded organisations such as Photofusion, Autograph ABP etc. If your organisation is interesting in collaborating with 198 please get in touch.

 198 Contemporary Arts and Learning, called ‘198’ by many locals, is located on Railton Road, Brixton in south London.
 Brixton is a district in the borough of Lambeth: a richly multicultural area with a population of locals and residents from across the world, most notably African Caribbean immigrants.
 Since the 1950s the African Caribbean community have contributed a diverse cultural feel and a dynamic anti-establishment edge to the borough.
 To those who are familiar with life in London today, Brixton has become a focal point of creative expression for many local, immigrant and refugee people – a space where there are more languages and dialects spoken per square mile than most other places in Britain.